sarachour/legno-compiler-internal/README.md

 **srcgen**: generate `grendel` low-level scripts from a concrete chip configuration, given a the name of a math experiment specification (see `bmark/menvs.py`) and a hardware setup specification (`chip/hwenvs.py`).
 For example, `t20` is a math specification that executes the benchmark for 20 simulation units.
 If you're not using the Sigilent1020XE oscilloscope, you need to use the `noosc` hardware environment.

-   ./run_srcgen.sh <bmark> <math-env>
+   ./run_srcgen.sh <bmark> <hw-env>

 **skelter**: given a library of concrete circuits, perform noise analysis on each one and rank them by noise level (`scores.txt` - higher is better).
 Can optionally generate a random sampling of `grendel` files (`grendel_list.txt`)

-The `run.sh` script is a convenience script that runs the subtools in the correct order.
-To compile the dampened spring benchmark for 20 simulation units, for example, execute:
+The `run_<toolname>.sh` script is a convenience script that runs the subtools with the correct arguments.
+To compile the dampened spring benchmark, for example, execute:

-      run.sh spring t20 default
+      run_arco.sh cosc
+      run_jaunt.sh cosc
+      run_skelter.sh cosc
+      run_srcgen.sh cosc default

+If you are not using the Sigilent Oscilloscope, use the `noosc` hardware environment.

+      run_srcgen.sh cosc noosc

 ## Compiling the `.bb` physical models

 navigate to `chip/hcdc/data` and execute the following: